alena-c/data-modeling-postgres/README.md

 * For example, Sporkify wants to know the proportion of users that pay for their service as apposed to those with free accounts.
 This could be done by a simple query to the `users` table:
     >`SELECT level,
         count(*) / (SELECT count(*) FROM users)::float AS prcnt FROM users
       GROUP BY 1`

- level  | prcnt
+ Which gives the following output: level  | prcnt
 --------| -------------
 free    | 0.79167